 I’ve talked about “cloud computing” in other articles, but the concept is really pretty simple.
 Instead of using software that’s sitting on your own, local computer, you use software that’s sitting on a “server” that is part of the Internet, which means you can run the software on any computer connected to the Internet.

 So when Photoshop Elements is not available to me, I turn to the cloud, and specifically to a free online photo editor called Pixlr.

 Pixlr is actually a web company that has various tools for working with pictures.
 But the one that serves my purpose is simply called the Pixlr Editor.

 Now don’t get me wrong, I still use and love Photoshop Elements all the time, and Pixlr is not really a replacement for Elements.

 But if you’re someone who just does the occasional photo edit, and don’t have Elements on their computer, you might find Pixlr a welcome addition to your picture toolbox.

 To help you get started, I’ve created a short video that shows you what Pixlr looks like, and the basics of how it works.

-This is NOT a full blow tutorial, but more like an overview that shows you some of the “basic photo editing workflow” we talk about in our photo editing classes and in the books we have available for sale.
-(CLICK HERE to read more about those books on my DiscoverPhotoEditing site).
+This is NOT a full blow tutorial, but more like an overview that shows you some of the “basic photo editing workflow” we talk about in our photo editing classes at the Landing in Lincoln, NE.

 Click the lower-right corner button (above) to go Full Screen—>>>